Frequently Asked Questions

 We legally cannot give you any medical advice.
 It is very important to consult your doctor or a travel clinic about which vaccinations you will need for your trip.
 Please take this seriously!

 Your trip begins and ends in Playa del Carmen, which is about 50 minutes from Cancun International Airport.
-Please double check our itinerary for the date by which you must arrive in Playa del Carmen.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive to the starting hotel by 6:00 p.m. on Day 1 for our group meeting.
+Please double-check our itinerary for the date by which you must arrive in Playa del Carmen.
+You can arrive at any time of the day you choose, but we strongly urge you to arrive at the starting hotel by 6:00 p.m. on Day 1 for our group meeting.
 You can depart from Playa del Carmen any time on the final day of the trip

 Mexico uses the same plugs and electric current used in the United States.